valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 ## Hacking

 The content of the categories and the text of edit summaries can be changed hacking in the [/templates](/templates) directory.

+You may not want to know this: HTTP connections, MediaWiki APIs (including login and tokens etc.), and other stuff, is handled by the [boz-mw](https://github.com/valerio-bozzolan/boz-mw) framework.

 ## License